 That said, diamonds themselves can have slightly different personalities even if they have ideal optics.
 For earrings, it would be best to match the diamonds to look similar.
 Since you had a professional gemologist review your choices at James Allen, they are your ‘eyes’ to help you select diamonds.

 I think you need to give James Allen a call to discuss your concerns with them.
 They are the ones who had seen the diamonds physically and will be in the best position to provide you with further advice.
-Personally, I would trust what the gemologist says more than what the HCA scores tells me.
+Personally, I would trust what the gemologist says more than what the HCA scores tell me.